Stable belt: Brazil

 The belt is red with a horizontal stripe in blue, with silver-coloured metal buckles.
 In the 1960s, the leather components were white.

 For other ranks (sergeants, corporals, and privates):

 The belt is red, with gold-coloured metal buckles.

 Denmark

 The Danish Army, Home Guard, and Air Force all use stable belts.
 The Danish Defence's close co-operation with the British Army of the Rhine in the 1950s created the interest in a similar belt for the Guard Hussar Regiment, which was introduced in 1968.
 In the late 1970s it was decided to allow stable belts for all regiments in Denmark.
-The design of the belt would be based on the colours of the regiment, and a colour to signify their role.
-To show the transition between role and regiment colours, a thin line was introduced, there is however no system with these.
+The design of the belt would be based on the colours(center) of the regiment, and a colour(edge) to signify their branch.
+To show the transition between branch and regiment colours, a thin line was introduced, there is however no system with these.